-- 4.5.1 The carryover of unexpended funding is subject to the following terms and conditions: - any unexpended funding, to a maximum of twenty percent (20%) of the annual contribution, remaining at the end of a fiscal year may be carried over to the next fiscal year upon request in writing by the Council to Canada and Quebec, with the written approval of Canada and Quebec; - the request shall describe how the Council plans to use the unexpended funding and include any information required by Canada and Quebec, and shall be presented in accordance with their requirements (see Schedule "B" - Request and Approval Form for Carryover of Unexpended Funding and Reallocation of Funding); - c) unexpended funding carried over in this manner shall be used exclusively to deliver policing services in the Community and, in particular, to continue delivering on FNPP objectives.
-Such unexpended funding shall be clearly identified in the quarterly cash flow statement provided for in paragraph 4.3.1 and the annual audited financial statements provided for in paragraph 4.9.2; and - d) any unexpended funding remaining upon expiry of this Agreement, unless renewed, constitutes a debt due to Canada and to Quebec. - 4.5.2 At the end of each fiscal year, any deficit remains the responsibility of the Council and cannot be carried forward to the next fiscal year.
+- 4.5.1 The carryover of unexpended funding is subject to the following terms and conditions: - any unexpended funding, to a maximum of twenty percent (20%) of the annual contribution, remaining at the end of a fiscal year may be carried over to the next fiscal year upon request in writing by the KRG to Canada and Quebec, with the written approval of Canada and Quebec; - b) the request shall describe how the KRG plans to use the unexpended funding and include any information required by Canada and Quebec, and shall be presented in accordance with their requirements (see Schedule "B" Request and Approval Form for Carryover of Unexpended Funding and Reallocation of Funding); - c) unexpended funding carried over in this manner shall be used exclusively to deliver policing services in the Kativik region and, in particular, to continue delivering on FNPP objectives.
+Such unexpended funding shall be clearly identified in the quarterly cash flow statement provided for in paragraph 4.3.1 and the annual audited financial statements provided for in paragraph 4.9.2; and - d) any unexpended funding remaining upon expiry of this Agreement, unless renewed, constitutes a debt due to Canada and to Quebec. - 4.5.2 At the end of each fiscal year, any deficit remains the responsibility of the KRG and cannot be carried forward to the next fiscal year. - 4.5.3 This section applies only to amounts paid according to the budget under this Agreement.